filecoin-project/lotus/blockstore/splitstore/README.md

   EnableSplitstore = true
 ```

-If you want to use the noop coldstore, also add the following:
+If you intend to use the discard coldstore, your also need to add the following:
 ```
   [Chainstore.Splitstore]
-    ColdStoreType = "noop"
+    ColdStoreType = "discard"
 ```
+In general you _should not_ have to use the discard store, unless you
+are running a network booster or have very constrained hardware with
+not enough disk space to maintain a coldstore, even with garbage
+collection.

 ## Operation